 - 2 tablespoons apple cider vinegar

 - Place the vegetables, garlic, bones, and bay leaves into a stockpot or slow cooker.
 Sprinkle on the salt, drizzle with vinegar, and add enough water to cover everything by 1 inch.
 Cover the pot.

-- Cook on low for 12 to 24 hours for beef or about 6 to 8 hours for chicken or turkey, skimming the broth occasionally.
+- Cook on low for 12 to 24 hours for beef bone broth or about 6 to 8 hours for chicken or turkey, skimming the broth occasionally.

 - Pour the broth through a fine strainer and discard the solids.
 Taste the broth and add more salt if needed.